papapalapa/BlockShower/README.md

 #### Connecting to localnetwork

-'truffle migrate --reset --compile-all --network rinkeby'
+`truffle migrate --reset --compile-all --network rinkeby`

 Make sure you have MetaMask installed and Ganache running!